tuchaVshortah/tuchaVshortah.github.io/content/whoami.md

 # Educational background

 ## Astana IT University (2021-2024)
-Bachelor of Cybersecurity
+1. Bachelor of Cybersecurity
+2. Department of Informational Security

 ## Suleyman Demirel University (2024 - Today)
-Master of Computer Science
+1. Master of Computer Science
+2. Faculty of Engineering and Natural Sciences